casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 Query the Target Account
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 We will repeat the previous step to query information about the target account.

+Important fields in the request:

+- ``id`` - <STRING OR INTEGER> Optional JSON-RPC identifier applied to the request and returned in the response.
+If not provided, a random integer will be assigned
+- ``state-root-hash`` - <HEX STRING> Hex-encoded hash of the state root
+- ``key`` - <FORMATTED STRING or PATH> The base key for the query.
+This must be a properly formatted public key, account hash, contract address hash, URef, transfer hash or deploy-info hash.

 ::

     $ casper-client query-state \
-          --id 5 \
+          --id 123455555 \
           --state-root-hash <state-root-hash> \
           --key <hex-encoded-target-account-public-key>

 .. raw:: html

     <details>
-    <summary>Sample Output</summary>
+    <summary>A JSON-RPC request and response are generated.</summary>

+**JSON-RPC Request**:

 .. code-block:: json

     {
-      "id": 5,
+      "id": 123455555,
       "jsonrpc": "2.0",
       "method": "state_get_item",
       "params": {